lanl/BEE/src/beeflow/data/job_templates/README.md

 # Job templates

 BEE uses HPC resource scheduler templates to execute tasks on HPC resources.
 This directory is a home for templates of supported system schedulers.
-Add the location of your template to the bee.conf file in the TaskManager section.
+Add the absolute path to your template to the bee.conf file in the TaskManager section.
 Example:
 ```
 [task_manager]
 ...
-job_template = $HOME/.config/beeflow/submit.jinja
+job_template = <home dir>/.config/beeflow/submit.jinja
 ```

 ## Jinja2 Templating